 A divided political climate muddies the waters and makes paradigm shifts difficult, as the BBB plan proved.
 Until either party has a supermajority or both parties can agree on how to build that better mousetrap—or whether we need a better mousetrap in the first place—we’re left with a tax revenue and spending quagmire.
 The upshot for 2022 is that not much has changed for the taxable investor:

-Given these facts, the value propositions of remain largely unchanged.
-We encourage investors to harness the power of year-round and make sure they’re getting the most out of their taxable investments.
+Given these facts, the value propositions of direct indexing remain largely unchanged.
+We encourage investors to harness the power of year-round tax management and make sure they’re getting the most out of their taxable investments.